wso2/docs-choreo-dev/en/docs/develop-components/develop-services/develop-a-grpc-service.md

 1. Click on the **Project** list to go to the **Components** page.
 Alternatively, you can expand the **Components** list and click **+ Create New**.
 2. On the **Components** page, click **Create**.
 3. On the **Manual Trigger** card, click **Create**.
-4. Enter a unique name and a description of the client component.
+4. Enter a unique name and a description for the client component.
 For this guide, let's enter the following values:

     | **Field**       | **Value**               |
     |-----------------|-------------------------|